 recent stories & essays

 "You no longer remember, but we landed in Puerto Vallarta in the second week of June, and it was cloudy and rainy and windy, but warm.
 We walked along the oceanfront past statues made up of combinations of different creatures—a half man-half seahorse, a creature with one horn, a squiggly figure with many arms waving around its neck.
 We walked until you grew tired and complained, but you were six, and I couldn’t carry you."
-Available for your reading pleasure here.
+Read the whole personal essay here.

-"How My Best Friend Willa Cather Helped Me Beat Stage Fright" featured at Lithub
+"How My Best Friend Willa Cather Helped Me Beat Stage Fright," Lithub

 "A few mornings later, the man woke to remember that in the middle of the night he had heard mewling.
 He had stumbled out of bed, shuffled into the hall.
 A thin cry, like a kitten, from downstairs.
 In the moonlight over the sink, the barleycorn’s mouth was a little sienna-colored O, its potato eyes still closed, crying in its sleep."
-Available online here, or listen to it on the go with Audible, available here.
+Available online here, or listen to it on Audible here.